schakrab02/aiagent-st-fsi/README.md

 ### Section: Objective and Business benefits.
-To create a financial investment chatbot to make novice investors better informed with latest financial information using Yahoo Finance.
-Encouragingly, as investment community gets bigger with infusion of younger people, such chatbot is becoming increasinly popular to the community instead of going through investment advisors.
-Though news and up-to-date information about financial markets are readily avaiable from Yahoo or other web-sites, this chatbot provides LLM-based interactions with Yahoo Finance server using both API and MCP based tools and agents.
+To create a financial investment chatbot for some investors to get better informed with latest financial information using Yahoo Finance publicly available source with company details, earnings and market prices.
+Encouragingly, as investment community gets bigger with infusion of younger people, such chatbot is becoming increasingly popular to the community.
+Investors are slowly moving towards using such chatbots, instead of paying to professional Investment Advisors.
+Though news and up-to-date information about financial markets are readily available from Yahoo Finance or other web-sites, this chatbot provides LLM-based interactions with Yahoo Finance server using both API and MCP based tools and agents.
 Additionally, user may also use this app to search Web for other topics/news using their favorite Google Search tool.

 **DISCLAIMER**: This application is NOT intended to replace sound financial advice and guidance from certified investment professionals.
 Hence, author does NOT recommend anyone making any buy/sell investment decisions solely based on responses/recommendations by this chat-bot.